WillOram/cyber-incident-management/README.md

 Work streams should map to objectives / strategies, not aligned pre-existing business units / organisational hierarchies.

-Each work streams should have a lead responsible and accountable for the work stream's activities.
+Each work stream should have a lead responsible and accountable for the work stream's activities.

-Where possible the team working on a work streams should work and sit together.
+Where possible the team working on a work stream should work and sit together.

 Need to ensure response efforts have the capacity and speed to scale to the size of the incident.